strongbox/strongbox/README.md

 * Directory browsing
 * Indexing
   * Currently using Lucene just for the sake of the PoC, but will be re-worked with OrientDB, or Titan.
+* Persistence
+  * All necessary data persisted using customised open-source spring-data-orientdb connector in OrientDB
+* Caching
+  * For performance optimisation and for resolving concurrency issues when authenticate using OrientDB second-level cache EhCache is used
+* Security
+  * HTTP Basic authentication
+  * Custom authentication provider based on users that resides in second-level cache that exists in OrientDB
+  * Users are predefined in /etc/conf/security-users.xml file
 * [REST API](https://github.com/strongbox/strongbox/wiki/REST-API) features:
   * Search for artifacts
   * Manage the server's core configuration
   * Manage repositories
+  * Manage users
 * Ready-to-use Java-based REST API Client(s) covering each REST command.
 * Logging:
   * Configuration over REST